 Le Tableau (The Painting) Review: The Colored Meaning of Life

-This is only the beginning of the latest feature film of the 76-year-old Jean-François Laguionie, based on the multi-layered script by Anik LeRay (Kerity).
+This is only the beginning of the latest feature film from 76-year-old Jean-François Laguionie, based on the multi-layered script by Anik Le Ray (Kerity, our film review).
 What holds multiple narrative strings together is the search for the painter, who is about to finish all class inequalities propounded by the majestic and powerful yellow Candlestick.
-The unfinished Lola, Ramo and her Sketch friend (along with a tambourine boy from a war painting) search their quest for the painter.
+The unfinished Lola, Ramo, and her Sketch friend (along with a tambourine boy from a war painting) search for the painter.

-Can happiness be achieved even in unfinished status?
+Can happiness be achieved even in an unfinished state?
 Most of the characters attempt to paint themselves at the end of the film, sometimes with mixed results.
 Lola dares to meet her creator (played by the director himself), and ask his view about that, which will not be what all the characters hoped for.

 Le tableau is a visual feast, yet it uses its exquisite aesthetic to contemplate about its own nature and the need to ask -not acquiesce in beauty itself.